 - When inviting attendees to a talk or training session, the event organisers should ensure that the topic is relevant to all the participants and their roles, so that they remain engaged and derive clear benefits from the training.

-- Organisations should ensure there is sufficient time and support given to attend the training, have safe conversations and share questions that may arise from a session.
+- Colleges should ensure there is sufficient time and support given to attend the training, have safe conversations and share questions that may arise from a session.

 Training enquiry form